-(g) Significant Deficiencies.
-Bottled water and vended water systems, retail water facilities and bulk water hauling systems shall comply with the requirements of § 109.705(d) and (e) (relating to sanitary surveys).
+(gi) Significant deficiencies.
+Bottled water and vended water systems, retail water facilities and bulk water hauling systems shall comply with § 109.705(d) and (e) (relating to sanitary surveys).

-(h) Stage 2 DBPR Monitoring Plan and Operational Evaluation Levels.
-A bulk water hauling system, vended water system or retail water facility that is determined by the Department to meet the definition of a community or nontransient noncommunity public water system and that uses a chemical disinfectant or that obtains finished water from another public water system that uses a chemical disinfectant or oxidant shall comply with the requirements of § 109.701(g)(2).
+(hj) Stage 2 Disinfectants/Disinfection Byproducts Rule monitoring plan and operational evaluation levels.
+A bulk water hauling system, vended water system or retail water facility that is determined by the Department to meet the definition of a community or nontransient noncommunity public water system and that uses a chemical disinfectant or that obtains finished water from another public water system that uses a chemical disinfectant or disinfectant or oxidant shall comply with § 109.701(g)(2).